 - Salvation- God sent His only Son to give us something we do not have to strive for--eternal life through the crucifixion and resurrection of Christ.
 (Good news!)

 - Healing- In addition to eternal life, Christ desires to heal our broken hearts.
 (Hope and healing.)

-- Confession- Under no condemnation, we are free to confess our sins (including our sinful reactions to betrayal and abuse.)
+- Confession- Under no condemnation we are free to confess our sins (and our sinful reactions to betrayal and abuse.)
 Here, survivors willingly embrace a journey where liberty is received over the emotions and destructive patterns that hold them captive.
 (Liberty.)

 I write how I see it.
-Four facets of a jewel.
-How the brilliance of each facet pierces through personal weariness and quiets my source of anger: lack of control.
+Four facets of a priceless jewel to illustrate how the brilliance of each pierces through personal weariness and quiets my source of anger: lack of control.
 Always, always, lack of control.

 What do YOU see?

 You are not alone,

 Published on Sunday, August 4, 2019 @ 8:13 AM CDT